Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Read: More About Baby’s Hunger Cues

-If your baby does not have a good latch, it will be difficult for him to remove milk, and while that can cause a whole bunch of different problems, the first sign might be a fussy breastfed baby.
+If your baby does not have a good latch, it will be difficult for him to remove milk, and while that can cause a whole bunch of different problems, the first sign might be a fussiness.

-Your baby’s latch should close around the areola, not just the nipple.
+Your baby’s mouth should close around the areola, not just the nipple.

 Other signs of a poor latch: